-The Disability Services Commission is the State Government agency responsible for advancing opportunities, community participation and quality of life for people with disability.
+The Department of Communities Disability Services is the State Government agency responsible for advancing opportunities, community participation and quality of life for people with disability.

-Established in 1993 under the Disability Services Act 1993, the Commission provides a range of direct services and supports and also funds non-government agencies to provide services to people with disability, their families and carers.
+Established in 1993 under the Disability Services Act 1993, Disability Services provides a range of direct services and supports and also funds non-government agencies to provide services to people with disability, their families and carers.

 What we do

-The Commission is undertaking a number of strategic initiatives to facilitate better outcomes for people with disability, their families and carers, to improve processes for disability service providers and build capacity across the disability sector and to ensure continuous improvement of Commission services.
+Disability Services is undertaking a number of strategic initiatives to facilitate better outcomes for people with disability, their families and carers, to improve processes for disability service providers and build capacity across the disability sector and to ensure continuous improvement of services.

 These projects include: